sky-chaser-high/adobe-illustrator-scripts/README.md

 ### Usage
 1. Run this script.
-   If you don't select an image, all images will be targeted in the document.
+   If you don't select linked files, all in the document replace.
-2. Choose to replace or add the string.
+2. Choose to Replace or Add.
-   To replace, you can use regular expressions.
+   To Replace, you can use regular expressions.
-   To add, specify a string to be added to the beginning or end of the original file name, or both.
+   To Add, enter a string to be added to the prefix, suffix, or both of the original file names.
-3. Enter the extension.
+3. Enter an extension.
-   If you don't enter an extension, the extension of the original file will be used.
+   If you don't enter an extension, it uses the original file extension.

 > **Warning**
-> Missing linked files are not replaced.
-Embedded files are also not possible.
+> Missing linked files and embedded link files not replaced.
 > Place the relink files in the same place as the original files.

 > **Note**
-> When selecting an image, select the image on the document rather than the image in the links panel.
+> When selecting linked files, select them in the document rather than the links panel.

 ### Requirements
 Illustrator CS4 or higher